james-card/NanoOs/docs/2025-02-XX_VM-Optimizations.md

 Mapped meory begins at offset 0x02000000 in my VM, which means that the first value on the stack would reside at offset 0x01FFFFFC.
 I had previously defined the end of physical memory for the process to be 0x00FFFFFF.
 Anyone see the pattern here?
 The segment of memory used can be determined by doing a right-shift of 24 bits of the memory address.  i.e. Physical memory addresses use segment 0x00, stack addresses use segment 0x01, and mapped memory addresses use segment 0x02.

 Unfortunately - and this is where the extra program logic comes in - I had to have a new function that could determine the memory segment and actual address offset to use given a memory address.
-For physical memory addresses, there's literally no change, all you have to do is grab the first eight bits of the address for the memory segment and you're done.
+For physical memory addresses, there's literally no change.
+All you have to do is grab the first eight bits of the address for the memory segment and you're done.
 For mapped memory, you have to grab the first eight bits for the segment and then take the lower 24 bits for the offset into the segment.
 For stack, it's a little more complicated.
 You have to take the first 8 bits for the segment index and then take 0x02000000 minus the provided address to get the offset into the segment.
 This allows for linear increase into the segment instead of working backward from the end of it.

 New calculations added with new memory segments and it was time to give it a whirl.
-First run:  4 seconds to run "Hello, world!".
-That's a 3X improvement just based on that one change!
+First run:  4.798 seconds to run "Hello, world!".
+That's almost a 3X improvement just based on that one change!
 Still a long way to go to get to something useful, but not bad for a first pass and such a simple change!

 To be continued...